1RedOne/IotCoreDefaultApp/README.md

-Windows 10 IoT Core sample code
+Windows 10 IoT Core Default App
 ===============

+##An export of a subfolder from the full MS-IoT repository

 [Documentation for this sample](https://developer.microsoft.com/en-us/windows/iot/samples/iotdefaultapp)

 ## How to download:

-Unfortunately, GitHub does not support downloading individual code.
+Click the .ZIP button in the upper-right, or clone directly using git shell.

-Navigate to [ms-iot/samples](https://github.com/ms-iot/samples) and select **Clone or download** to download the whole repository.
+For the rest of the code, navigate to [ms-iot/samples](https://github.com/ms-iot/samples) and select **Clone or download** to download the whole repository.

 ## Additional resources